 What we like: A ski that loves to go fast and maintains its stability at speed.

-What we don’t: Sturdy feel sacrifices a bit of float.
+What we don’t: Sturdy feel sacrifices some float; heavy.

 For powder hounds addicted to sniffing out secret stashes and untracked chutes, the Moment Wildcat is sure to stoke your inner prey drive.
 A ski that loves to play, the Wildcat offers excellent top-end stability while navigating chopped-up snow in the runout or unexpected crud in the trees.
 Constructed with a lively poplar/ash core and functional blend of fiberglass and carbon fiber, this ski is built to go fast with enough rigidity to maintain composure at high speeds.
 We also like the mustache rocker profile, which curves up at the tip and tail with camber underfoot for quickly maneuvering through trees and other tight spaces.
 The net result is a playful, versatile ski that should make even the hardest-charging riders happy.